Galiy Adilbekov: Memory

-Museum – Ukraine

 Guards Lieutenant Colonel G.A.
-Adilbekov was buried in the War mass grave village of Lukovitsa, Pereyaslavsky district, Kyiv region in Ukraine.
+Adilbekov was buried in the war mass grave village of Lukovytsia, Kaniv Raion, Kyiv Oblast in Ukraine.
 A museum of military glory has been created at the school, where the memory of the commander Adilbekov G.A. is carefully kept.

-Museum – Alma-Ata

 In the district officers' house in Almaty, in the museum created by V.I.Panfilova – the daughter of the legendary division commander, a separate stand is dedicated to Galiy Adilbekovich.